renabracha/nlu_design_for_in-car_voice_assistant/README.md

 A human would infer that the speaker is requesting warmer conditions.
 I use chain-of-thought prompting to model this reasoning and ask the LLM to mimic it.

-Instead of asking for clarification, the model extrapolates the intended direct command—e.g. increasing the temperature or turning on the heater.
+Instead of asking for clarification, the model extrapolates the intended direct command - e.g. increasing the temperature or turning on the heater.

 ---

 ### Overfitting

 Overfitting, in the classical ML sense, is not a concern with prompt engineering.
-A pretrained LLM is a frozen model—its parameters don't change based on your inputs.
+A pretrained LLM is a frozen model - its parameters don't change based on your inputs.
 There is no training unless you explicitly fine-tune.

 You can reuse the same utterances and prompts during development without affecting the model’s long-term behaviour.